 - Due to the introduction of stringent coal dust control measures, black lung disease was all but eliminated by the 1970s.
 Recently, however, its prevalence has dramatically increased, possibly due to a relaxation of safety standards in the mining industry.

 Many people who are diagnosed with black lung disease are able to manage their symptoms by avoiding further exposure to coal dust, taking medications and using supplemental oxygen.
-Additionally, the Lung Institute offers cellular therapy, which involves the harvesting and reintroduction of a patient’s own cells, which can help reduce inflammation and promote the healing of lung tissue.
+Additionally, the Lung Health Institute offers cellular therapy, which involves the harvesting and reintroduction of a patient’s own cells, which can help reduce inflammation and promote the healing of lung tissue.
 Many people who undergo stem cell treatment for pneumoconiosis report not only an improvement in their quality of life, but also a reduced dependence on supplemental oxygen and medications.